• Skip to primary navigation

 How to serve Thai curry meatballs

 These flavorful coconut curry chicken meatballs are versatile to work in an array of recipes!
 Keep them as they are, adding a sprinkling of fresh cilantro and a squeeze of lime juice.
-Otherwise, seize the opportunity to clear the fridge out from any leftover veg.
+Otherwise, seize the opportunity to clear the fridge out of leftover veggies.
 Some other ideas include:

 • Appetizer: Serve the meatballs by themselves with the coconut satay sauce on the side as a dipping sauce.